-Let a starting from the first entry in the MVR Channels (Groups) Information Table.
+Let be displayed table starting from the MVR Channels (Groups) Information Table.

-Let a starting with the entry after the last entry currently displayed.
+Let be displayed table starting with the entry after the last entry currently displayed.

 4.3.7.4 MVR SFM Information

 Entries in the MVR SFM Information Table are shown on this page.
 The MVR SFM (Source-Filtered Multicast) Information Table also contains the SSM (Source-Specific Multicast) information.
 This table is sorted first by VLAN ID, then by group, and then by Port.
 Different source addresses belong to the same group are treated as single entry.